 It is also important to note that many analysts ignore discounted cash flow indicators and instead use simple measures of investment performance, such as cash on cash return or the gross rent multiplier.
 While these simpler ratios are useful when evaluating an investment, they also ignore the multi-period changes in cash flows over a holding period and can lead to dramatically different results.

-The discounted cash flow analysis takes into account all cash flows in the holding period, and as such is a crucial tool in the commercial real estate practitioner’s toolbelt that should not be ignored.
+The discounted cash flow analysis considers all cash flows in the holding period, and as such is a crucial tool in the commercial real estate practitioner’s tool belt that should not be ignored.

 If you need help building a real estate proforma and obtaining internal rate of return and net present value for your project, give our commercial real estate analysis software a try for free!